fhgomes/fhgomes/entrevistas/interview-model.md

 ---------------------------------------------------------------------------------------

-Good mrning/afternoon, first of all we appreciate your time and disponibility to be here with us.
+Good morning/afternoon, first of all we appreciate your time and disponibility to be here with us.
 If you can please talk a little bit about yourself and also about your background, very briefly focusing on most recent experiences.

-- já trabalhou/estudou git
--- usa/conhece algum modelo de flow?
+- Have already worked with or studied GIT?
+  - Have used or knows some sort of flow?

-- já trabalhou/estudou maven/gradle
+- Have already worked with or studied maven/gradle
+- Have already worked with or studied CI/CD?
-- tem conhecimentos sobre CI/CD?
-Jenkins / Outros
+  - Knows Jenkins / GitLab / CircleCI / Others?

-- já trabalhou/estudou java 8/9? java 10?
+- Have already worked with or studied java 8/9? java 10?
-- já trabalhou/estudou spring/boot? - versão 5x do spring e 2x do boot ?
+- Have already worked with or studied spring/boot? - versão 5x do spring e 2x do boot ?

-- já trabalhou/estudou NodeJS?
+- Have already worked with or studiedu NodeJS?

-- já trabalhou/estudou boas praticas de codigo
+- Have already worked with or studied boas praticas de codigo
   - ver se fala sobre clean code e solid
   - o que é cleancode pra voce? cite exemplos de boas praticas de codigo
-- já trabalhou/estudou quality gate
+- Have already worked with or studied quality gate
   - ja usou o que acha de guidelines de dev

-- já trabalhou/estudou DDD
+- Have already worked with or studied DDD
-- já trabalhou/estudou microserviços, arquitetura
+- Have already worked with or studied microserviços, arquitetura
   - defina em 5 palavras arquitetura de microserviços

-- já trabalhou/estudou docker
+- Have already worked with or studied docker
-- já trabalhou/estudou kubernetes ou outros orquestradores
+- Have already worked with or studied kubernetes ou outros orquestradores

-- já trabalhou/estudou quais BD
+- Have already worked with or studied quais BD
   - ORACLE, POSTGRE,
-- já trabalhou/estudou Flyway, Liquibase
+- Have already worked with or studied Flyway, Liquibase

-- já trabalhou/estudou nosql
+- Have already worked with or studied nosql
-- já trabalhou/estudou mongo, cassandra
+- Have already worked with or studied mongo, cassandra
-- já trabalhou/estudou redis
+- Have already worked with or studied redis

-- já trabalhou/estudou testes unitarios?
+- Have already worked with or studied testes unitarios?
   - junit 5 ?
-- trabalhou, conhece testes integrados?
+- Have already worked with or studied testes integrados?
-- já trabalhou/estudou TDD
+- Have already worked with or studied TDD

 Front
-- já trabalhou/estudou JS?
+- Have already worked with or studied JS?

-- já trabalhou/estudou CSS?
+- Have already worked with or studied CSS?
-- já trabalhou/estudou React / Angular?
+- Have already worked with or studied React / Angular?

 tecnicamente dos projetos que já trabalhou: